• barrystaes 8 months ago

 2. Link from "We'll let you be the judge" gives a strong impression that ex-Hertz's _Teslas_ are problematic, but can "Tesla" be omitted and it's still the same?
 (Meaning, nothing to do with Tesla or EV, just "ex-Hertz's are bad").

-• nunez a day ago
+• nunez 8 months ago

 This really blows for me, as EVs are all I rent when I travel.
 (We have two EVs at home.)
 I get it, though.
 Most travelers want gas cars; they are familiar and easier to refuel.